pixelpshr/OpenC2SIM.github.io/Software/Library/CS/C2SIMSDK/C2SIMClientLib/README.md

 ## Constructors

-Java's `C2SIMClientREST_Lib()` and `C2SIMClientSTOMP_Lib` constructors now take parameters compatible with [Dependency Injection](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) and the [Options](https://docs.microsoft.com/en-us/dotnet/core/extensions/options) patterns, taking an ILogger parameter, and a structured record packaging the different settings (`C2SIMClientRESTSettings` and `C2SIMClientSTOMPSettings` respectively)
+Java's `C2SIMClientREST_Lib()` and `C2SIMClientSTOMP_Lib` constructors now take parameters compatible with [Dependency Injection](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) and the [Options](https://docs.microsoft.com/en-us/dotnet/core/extensions/options) patterns, taking an ILogger parameter, and a structured record packaging the different settings ([C2SIMClientRESTSettings](C2SIMClientRESTSettings.cs) and [C2SIMClientSTOMPSettings](C2SIMClientSTOMPSettings.cs) respectively)

+## STOMP heart-beat

+STOMP connection adds a "heart-beat" element that configures the STOMP Server to send (empty) heart-beat messages at a certain frequency.
+This reduces the opportunities for connection timeouts.

+The default setting is `10000` (a message every 10 seconds), but can be changed via a [C2SIMClientSTOMPSettings](C2SIMClientSTOMPSettings.cs) parameter if desired.
+Setting that to zero prevents the STOMP Server from sending any heart-beat messages.

 ## Exceptions